-- Combine the flour, sugar, baking powder, baking soda and salt in the bowl of a large (7 cups or greater) food processor fitted with the metal blade to cut the butter into the dry ingredients.
+- Combine the flour, sugar, baking powder, baking soda and salt in the bowl of a large food processor fitted with the metal blade to cut the butter into the dry ingredients.
 Pulse 10-12 times and transfer to a large bowl to continue making the dough.

-- Roughly chop the cooled pralines and add to the flour mixture.
+- Roughly chop the cooled pralines and toasted pecans and add them to the flour mixture.
+Toss well to combine.

-- Add 1 1/4 cups buttermilk and mix until just combined and dough begins to stick together.
-Add the peaches and fold the dough over the fruit several times until the peaches and pralines are evenly distributed throughout the dough.
+- Add s buttermilk and mix until just combined and dough begins to stick together.
+Add the peaches and fold the dough over the fruit several times until the peaches, pecans and pralines are evenly distributed throughout the dough.
 Be careful not to overwork the dough.

-- Lightly flour a work surface and turn one portion of the dough out onto it.
-Flatten the dough with lightly floured gads and form a 1 1/2" thick disc.
-Transfer the dough carefully to one of the baking sheets.
-Repeat for the remaining dough.
+- Lightly flour a work surface and turn the dough out onto it.
+Flatten the dough with lightly floured hands pat the scones into a 1″ to 1 1/2″ thick disc.

-- Lightly brush the scones with egg wash and sprinkle each with one tablespoon demerara sugar.
+- Lightly brush the scones with cream and sprinkle each with sparkling sugar.